mfitz/knacktorle/README.md

 <kbd><img src="copying-puzzle-html.png" width="650"/></kbd>

-You can then transform the HTML fragments in that file into a clues file using the `actorle_file_transformer.py` script, which takes the path to the file as its single argument and modifies the file in place.
+You can then transform the HTML fragments in that file into a clues file using the `actorle_file_transformer.py` script, which takes the path to the file as its single argument and modifies the file in place:

 ```bash
 python actorle_file_transformer.py clues-files/actorle-2022-dec-15.txt